kyma-incubator/compass/docs/architecture/provisioning-api.md

 # Introduction

-The goal of this document is to describe requirements for Provisioner component and propose an API.
+The goal of this document is to describe the requirements for the Provisioner component and propose an API.

 ## Requirements